eltongmt/YOLO-Object-Detection-Project/README.md

 # YOLO Object Detection Project
-Scripts and pipeline to support training a YOLOv8 Object Detection model from custom dataset.
+Scripts and pipeline to support training a YOLO Object Detection model (ultralytics) from custom dataset.

-Runnable scripts can be found under scripts/ dir.
-It is not requires to have an active venv, as the bash scripts will activate and deactivate the venv automatically.
-If using a Windows machine, \ vs / will have to be hand edited.

-In future edits, this might become a feature but for now, sorry!
-I have begun to use Path() objects for many file paths rather than strings, so if you see a / operation with a Path object, it is probably correct, so do not blindly change / to \\ or vice versa.

-To come:
-- scripts to train a YOLO classifier (they exist in the classifier/ but are not structured)
-- more examples, especially ones to include the different helper functions that make life easier, like extract frames from a video or detecting blur.
-- Better organization

 # Setting Up Your Python Environment